swiftlang/swift-foundation/Proposals/0041-uuid-versions.md

 Instead of `UUID.version7()`, we considered `UUID(version: 7)`.
 However, different versions require different parameters — version 5 needs a name and namespace, version 8 needs custom data — so a single initializer would either need to accept many optional parameters or use an associated-value enum.
 Static factory methods are clearer and allow each version to have its own natural parameter list.

-We also considered using an enumeration for each version with associated types for the different parameters.
+We considered using an enumeration for each version with associated types for the different parameters.
 In practice, this doesn't look or act much differently than simply adding functions to `UUID` with the required arguments.

+We also considered an enumeration for each version, without an associated type.
+This is effectively an enumeration for the values of integers from 0 to 15.
+Version 0 is used for the `min` UUID proposed in this API.
+Version 15 is reserved in the spec, but is used for the `max` UUID propsed in this API.
+Version 4 would be the existing support, and this proposal adds version 7.
+Even though support for other versions is not included here, we do support initializing UUIDs from bytes.
+That would lead to the enum needing to have a case for all 15 values.
+It is the author's opinion that this is better expressed as a simple integer value.

 ### Supporting all UUID versions immediately